Top 10 Machine Learning Project Ideas That You Can Implement

 Also Read | Top 101 Machine Learning Project with Source Code

 What if shops could estimate the products that they sell every month?
 That’s what this project aims to accomplices.
 You have to forecast the total amount of products that are sold in each shop while you are provided with the daily sales data.
 And the project is dynamic as well because the list of shops and products may change every month.
 You can get the sales data set to create this ML project on Kaggle.
 The data set contains a training set and the test set for which you need to forecast the sales.
 This project on Kaggle is also part of the final project of the “How to win a data science competition” course on Coursera.

 8. Digit Recognizer Project

 This is an ML project that will improve your computer vision skills tremendously!
 You need to create an ML algorithm to identify the identified digits from a dataset that has other handwritten images as well.
 And there’s a lot of data!
 The data set contains tens of thousands of images of which some are handwritten digits as well.
 Before starting this project, you must brush up on your skills in simple neural networks and Classification methods such as Support Vector Machine and K-nearest neighbors.
 You can obtain the dataset required for this project on Kaggle.

 9. Credit Card Approval Prediction

 Not everyone can obtain a credit card with ease.
 The bank decides whether or not to issue a credit card based on multiple factors that demonstrate how trustworthy the person is.
-And credit scores objectively quantify this trust factor and amount of risk.
-So this project aims to create an ML model that can find out if an applicant is ‘good’ or ‘bad’ client for obtaining a credit card.
+And credit scores objectively quantify this trust factor and the amount of risk.
+So this project aims to create an ML model that can find out if an applicant is a ‘good’ or ‘bad’ client for obtaining a credit card.
 The dataset for this contains data such as annual income, income category, education level, way of living, etc. to decide whether the applicant is suitable for obtaining a credit card or not.